 The International Day for the Eradication of Poverty is a celebration across the globe.

-Companies, countries, individuals, and institutions make the most of the day by underlining poverty issues around the world, acknowledging the difficulties of the impoverished, and possibly by trying to address any issue they can.
+Companies, countries, individuals, and institutions make the most of the day by underlining poverty issues around the world, acknowledging the difficulties of the impoverished, and trying to address any issue they can.

 October 30: Checklist Day #ChecklistDay

-We’re almost saying goodbye to October with a National Checklist Day.
+We’re almost saying goodbye to October with National Checklist Day.

 It’s clear that you need to come up with the most creative and special ideas for a checklist you can share with your social media audience.